 - Global and international experiences place students in an unfamiliar environment, outside their comfort zone.
 These experiences challenge unexamined cultural assumptions, cultivate a new understanding of a participant’s own culture from a different perspective, widen the participant’s world-view to help them see new opportunities for action, and challenge and test their resilience and ability to communicate.
 These experiences could be for credit or co-curricular, and include summer experiences abroad as well as academic year engagements.

-- Civic engagement opportunities put students in an unfamiliar environment, outside their comfort zone, challenge their unexamined cultural assumptions and social norms, and challenge and test students’ resilience and communication abilities.
+- Civic engagement opportunities put students in an unfamiliar environment, outside their comfort zone, to challenge their unexamined cultural assumptions and social norms, and challenge and test students’ resilience and communication abilities.
 These experiences are driven by accountability to and respect for an external stakeholder, and require that students act to create change.
 Examples include Semester in Detroit and Project Community.

 - Entrepreneurship is founded on understanding the needs of a group of “customers” or stakeholders.
 Successful entrepreneurship requires understanding that community of stakeholders, their values and their opportunities.
 Examples include Detroit Neighborhood Entrepreneurs Project and Innovation in Action.